lancer-kit/forge/README.md

 flag.

 This is not an official Google product (experimental or otherwise), it is just code that happens to be owned by Google.

+# License

+This package is based on https://github.com/campoy/jsonenums.